3 Major Differences Between Weight Loss & Healthy Weight MaintenanceArticle posted in: Nutrisystem Success

 Holding yourself accountable is a maintenance must.
 Trying to keep weight gain away, you’ll need to take on more responsibility.
 Weigh yourself regularly if possible.
 Recurrent weigh-ins keeps you aware of the link between your eating habits and weight.
 Hang on to a chart to record any variations.
 The reason: You can take action right away if the scale is nudging upwards in a meaningful way.
 It’s easier to lose one extra pound than five or 10.
 Obviously, small fluctuations in weight are normal—so remember to weigh yourself at the same time every day and don’t panic over trivial deviations.

 If you want even more to ensure your commitment, use social media to show off the “new you,” and update your friends and followers on your status.
 Photos on your smartphone are also a good reminder of who you want to be—who you are at this very moment.
-Don’t be shy and share on the Nutristem Gallery of The Leaf, Twitter or Instagram.
+Don’t be shy and share on Twitter or Instagram.

-And, if you are on Nutrisystem Success there’s more than the Nutrisystem Gallery to keep you accountable and on the road to ongoing success.
+And if you are on Nutrisystem Success, there’s more than the Nutrisystem Gallery to keep you accountable and on the road to ongoing success.
 You won’t be going it alone.
 You’ll get color-coded containers that guarantee perfect portions of home-cooked, healthy meals.
 Plus, you’ll get tons of advice, tips and recipes to help your healthy weight maintenance diet become second nature.
-You’ll also have access to nutrition counselors for that extra help you may need.
+You’ll also have access to Weight Loss Coaches for that extra help you may need.

 Ready to try Success?
 We’ve got you covered!
 If you’re a Nutrisystem customer ready to take the next step, click here.
 Not a current customer, but want an easy way to maintain your weight?
 Get started here.